-The iFuse package allows you to mount and access the file system on iOS devices.
+The iFuse package allows you to mount an iPhone and access its file system in Linux.
 It’s likely that iFuse will install itself along with libimobiledevice, but if it hasn’t, you’ll need to install it manually.

 Like libimobiledevice, you should find iFuse in the usual Ubuntu package repositories.